-An adjustment range of approximately 3 inches is available on the steering levers - the levers can be adjusted forward or aft depending on the arm length of the operator.
+An adjustment range of approximately 3 in.
+(76.2 mm) is available on the steering levers - the levers can be adjusted forward or aft depending on the arm length of the operator.
 The levers can be adjusted by loosening the locknut at the pivot point and the locknut holding the lever in position in the adjustment slide.
-Adjust levers into most comfortable position and tighten both locknuts.
+Adjust levers into the most comfortable position and tighten both locknuts.